SoftwareFans/AstroPhotoGallery/README.md

 <img src="https://raw.githubusercontent.com/SoftwareFans/AstroPhotoGallery/master/RepoPics/category%20edit%20admin.png" alt="Admin panel view" align="middle"/>

-* If a whole category is deleted then all of the pictures in that category are deleted too
+- If a whole category is deleted then all of the pictures in that category are deleted too
-- Security: All post methods and their respective views have anti-forgery validation tokens check; the edition and deletion of pictures is allowed to authorized users only
+- Security: All post methods and their respective views have anti-forgery validation tokens check; the edition and deletion of pictures is allowed to authorized users only who are also the uploaders of the pictures
 - Tags: Every uploaded picture is required to have at least one tag for it:

 <img src="https://raw.githubusercontent.com/SoftwareFans/AstroPhotoGallery/master/RepoPics/tags.png" alt="Tags" align="middle"/>